Many is the time that Texans—especially farmers and ranchers—have prayed for rain.

 Traffic on the Dallas Pike (East Lancaster Avenue) was suspended where Sycamore Creek, was out of its banks.
 Water on the pike was reported as high as wagon beds.

-In the river bottom near Douglass Park water was halfway up the windows of houses in that area.
+In the river bottom near Douglas Park water was halfway up the windows of houses in that area.

 Residents on the West Side nervously monitored the advance of the flood in their area by placing a rock at the edge of the water.
 As the water rose and the rock was submerged, they placed another rock at the ever-advancing edge.